dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-EQ14.md

 kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 get nodes
 ```

-You can now quickly go back to the (Control Plane)[./INDIGO-CORE-1-CONTROL-PLANE.md] doco and verify Cilium's Hubble Relay & UI have come up correctly.
+You can now quickly go back to the [Control Plane](INDIGO-CORE-1-CONTROL-PLANE.md) doco and verify Cilium's Hubble Relay & UI have come up correctly.

 Now our k8s cluster should be running with:
 * 3x rpi4.4gb.arm64 Control Plane nodes